Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Related work

 \myparagraph{Hand-object reconstruction} The holistic reconstruction of hands and objects have increased interest in the hand community in recent years~\cite{hasson2019obman,liu2021semi,grady2021contactopt,Hasson2020photometric,tekin2019ho,corona2020ganhand,zhou:cvpr20,hasson2021towards,tse2022collaborative,yang2021cpf,fan2023arctic,kwon2021h2o,dexycb}.
 Methods in this area mostly assume a given object template and jointly estimate the hand poses and the object rigid poses~\cite{hasson2019obman,liu2021semi,grady2021contactopt,Hasson2020photometric,tekin2019ho,corona2020ganhand,zhou:cvpr20,hasson2021towards,tse2022collaborative,yang2021cpf} or articulated poses~\cite{fan2023arctic}.
 For example, Cao \etal~\cite{cao2021handobject} fits object templates to in-the-wild interaction videos.
 Liu \etal~\cite{liu2021semi} introduce a semi-supervised learning framework via pseudo-groundtruth from temporal data to improve hand-object reconstruction.

-Recently, there are methods that do not assume object templates for hand-object reconstruction~\cite{hasson2019obman,ye2022hand,chen2023gsdf,fan2024hold,ye2023vhoi,huang2022reconstructing,swamy2023showme}.
+More recent methods do not assume object templates for hand-object reconstruction~\cite{hasson2019obman,ye2022hand,chen2023gsdf,fan2024hold,ye2023vhoi,huang2022reconstructing,swamy2023showme}.
 For example, Fan \etal~\cite{fan2024hold} introduced the first category-agnostic method that reconstructs an articulated hand and object jointly from a video.
-However, here we focus on template-based approaches because challenges and insights in the template-based approaches such as hand-object occlusion, camera distortion are still transferable to more challenging template-free reconstruction settings.
+Nonetheless, our challenges and insights on hand-object occlusions and camera distortions are still applicable to these more challenging template-free reconstruction settings.

-Public reports for the previous challenges (HANDS17~\cite{Yuan2018surveyHands} and HANDS19~\cite{armagan2020measuring}) have acted to distill the insights from individual review papers and practical techniques into comprehensive summaries, thereby enriching the community's knowledge base.
-These past challenges have established benchmarks, each of which includes depth-based hand pose estimation from egocentric views.
+Public reports for the previous challenges (HANDS17~\cite{Yuan2018surveyHands} and HANDS19~\cite{armagan2020measuring}) distilled the insights from individual review papers and practical techniques into comprehensive summaries to enrich the community's knowledge base.
+These past challenges use benchmarks which include depth-based hand pose estimation from egocentric views.
 Instead of depth sensors, the HANDS23 benchmarks are based on affordable and widely applicable image sensors, \ie, RGB and monochrome images.
-Additionally, this paper advances the analysis further with unique insights, such as multi-view egocentric cameras, object reconstruction in contact, and modeling with recent transformers beyond conventional CNNs.
+This paper further advances the analysis with unique insights, such as multi-view egocentric cameras, object reconstruction in contact, and modeling with recent transformers beyond conventional CNNs.